Note: Originally published in 2017, this post has been updated regularly with additional information, most recently in

 Google provides (somewhat) clear rules about what is and is not allowed to be used in your aggregate reviews schema.
-In last few months, these rules were updated, and this very last bullet is the key requirement:
+These rules were updated in 2017, and this very last bullet from that update was the key requirement:

 “Only include critic reviews that have been directly produced by your site, not reviews from third- party sites or syndicated reviews.”

 This means that any reviews you use to generate an “aggregate rating” for your review snippet needs to be a first-party review.
-In other words, you can’t use reviews from third-party sites (Yelp, Google, Facebook, etc.) and mark those up on your site with schema code: the ratings must be original to your website!
+In other words, you can’t use reviews from third-party sites (Yelp, Google, Facebook, etc.) and then mark those up on your site with schema code: the ratings must be original to your website!

 The “first-party” reviews you’re allowed to use could include reviews left on a product purchased through an eCommerce site (like the reviews you see on Amazon) or a general review sent to your customer service team through the contact page.